-This year, on November 1st, 2017, the traditional celebration and remembrance will take place in the lobby of the New Orleans Healing Center.
-THE EVENT IS FREE AND OPEN TO THE PUBLIC!
+The traditional celebration and remembrance keeping will take place in the lobby of the New Orleans Healing Center.
+The event is free and open to the public.

-- In honoring the Dead, we embrace the meaning of our own lives and open space for generations yet to come.
+Standing behind each of us is a long line of Ancestors who continue to love and guide us.
+In honoring the Dead, we embrace the meaning of our own lives and open space for generations yet to come.

-- Gede likes: rum, cigars, sunglasses with one lens, top hats, flat breads, skeletons, skulls, peppers, Day of the Dead figurines, crosses, coffins, coffin nails, goat cheese, goat stew, etc.
+*Please feel free to bringing offerings.
+Gede likes: rum, cigars, sunglasses with one lens, top hats, flat breads, skeletons, skulls, peppers, Day of the Dead figurines, crosses, coffins, coffin nails, goat cheese, goat stew, etc.